Agricultural reforms will give farmers new markets, help bring investment, says Modi amid protests

 The prime minister claimed ‘all walls and obstacles’ are being removed by his government, even as farmers continue to oppose the new legislations.

 Amid the continuing standoff between farmers’ groups and the central government over the agricultural laws, Prime Minister Narendra Modi on Saturday reiterated that the reforms will be beneficial.
-He said the laws will give farmers new markets and access to technology, and help bring investments in the agriculture sector.
+He said the laws will give farmers access to new markets and technology, and help bring investments in the agriculture sector.

-“We had seen walls between agriculture sector and other areas associated with it – be it agriculture infrastructure, food processing, storage or cold chain,” he said at the inauguration of Federation of Indian Chambers of Commerce and Industry 93rd Annual General Meeting.
+“We had seen walls between agriculture sector and other areas associated with it – be it agriculture infrastructure, food processing, storage or cold chain,” he said at the 93rd Federation of Indian Chambers of Commerce and Industry Annual General Meeting.
 “All walls and obstacles are being removed now.
 After reforms, farmers will get new markets, options and more benefits of technology.”

 The prime minister said that cold storage infrastructure will also be modernised for investments in the farm sector.
+He stressed that the government is committed to protect the interest of farmers’ through “its policies and intentions”.

+He also expressed his dissatisfaction over the limited participation of India’s industry leaders in the agriculture sector, saying private players did not explore the full potential of it.

+“To strengthen the country’s agriculture sector many steps have been taken,” Modi said.
+‘It has become much more vibrant.
+Today, India’s farmers have the choice of selling their produce in the ‘mandis’ as well as outside them.”

-Addressing the convention, Modi also said that India prioritised saving lives during the coronavirus pandemic and his government’s policies and actions were oriented towards that.
+Addressing the convention, Modi also said that India prioritised saving lives during the coronavirus pandemic and that his government’s policies and actions were oriented towards that.
 “India has gone up through a lot of ups and downs in 2020,” he said.
 “However, we have bounced back faster than expected from coronavirus crisis.
 Emphasis is being laid to re-energise technology-based industries in sectors in which India has long term competitive advantage.”

 On December 7, Modi had said that reforms are needed for development and some old laws have become a “burden”.
 Last month, the prime minister had said that agricultural reforms brought new opportunities to farmers as new rights were accorded to them.
 He added that the Parliament passed the farm ordinances after a “rigorous brainstorming”.